arzucaner/habit-master-elite/README.md

 1. Clone the repository to your local machine.
 2. Install Node.js if you haven't already.
 3. Open a terminal and navigate to the project's directory.
-4. Run the following command to install dependencies:

 ---